LIFEHUBBER

 Why it is included here

-Lifehubber includes Onyx because it appears to capture an important strand of current AI development: systems that try to become a practical layer over team knowledge, model access, and internal workflows rather than remaining standalone chat tools.
+Lifehubber includes Onyx because its materials frame a notable strand of current AI development: systems that try to become a practical layer over team knowledge, model access, and internal workflows rather than remaining standalone chat tools.

 Source links